chadpenguin/Aditya-Kumar/README.md

 ## 🚀 About Me
 I'm a Data Scientist and Analyst.
-I have Bachelor's in Mechanical Engineering and currently I'm in my final year of MBA.
+I have a Bachelor's in Mechanical Engineering and currently, I'm in the final year of my MBA.
 Also, I have a deep interest in Economics and Finance.

 ## 🔗 Links